- Date: 01.02. – 06.02.2022

 When packing for a trip to the mountains, it is important to have appropriate gear and clothing.
 This gear list contains items that we feel are necessary for the weather and the accommodations we will be staying in.

-- Cross-country skis in classic style, we recommend fur or scale skis.
+- Cross-country equipment in classic style, we recommend fur or scale skis (If you have any doubts about the suitability of your own skis, please contact us.)

 - Ski straps